Electorate of Bavaria: End of the Electorate of Bavaria

 The electorate existed until 1806, when Bavaria was proclaimed a kingdom.
-It had its origins in the Franco-Bavarian Treaty of Brno of 10-12 December 1805 and in the Peace of Pressburg on 26 December 1805 between the plenipotentiaries of the French Emperor Napoleon Bonaparte and the Roman-German and Austrian Emperor Franz II. /I concluded peace treaty, because Austria now had to cede the counties of Tyrol and Vorarlberg to Bavaria.
-Duke and Elector Maximilian IV Joseph was proclaimed Maximilian I Joseph on 1 January 1806 in Munich as the first king of Bavaria.
+It had its origins in the Franco-Bavarian Treaty of Brno of 10–12 December 1805 and in the Peace of Pressburg on 26 December 1805 between the plenipotentiaries of the French Emperor Napoleon Bonaparte and the Holy Roman and Austrian Emperor Francis II & I concluded a peace treaty, because Austria now had to cede the counties of Tyrol and Vorarlberg to Bavaria.
+Duke and Elector Maximilian IV Joseph was proclaimed King Maximilian I Joseph on 1 January 1806 in Munich as the first king of Bavaria.
 From 1 January 1806, the Bavarian royal title initially read:

 "By the grace of God, King of Bavaria, Archpalatine Count of the Holy Roman Empire, Archtruchsess and Elector."

-The formal exit of Bavaria from the Reich association, renouncing the electoral dignity, did not take place until July 1806 with the Rheinbund Act.
-The new King still served as an Elector until Bavaria left the Holy Roman Empire (1 August 1806).
+The formal exit of Bavaria from the Holy Roman Empire, renouncing the electoral dignity, did not take place until July 1806 with the Rheinbund Act.
+The new king still served as an elector until Bavaria left the Holy Roman Empire (1 August 1806).
 On 15 March 1806 Max Joseph had ceded the Duchy of Berg to Napoleon.
 Shortly thereafter, the Confederation of the Rhine was formed and Maximilian Joseph, with the other princes who joined that body, announced his secession from the Holy Roman Empire.
 On 6 August 1806, the Holy Roman Empire was dissolved after surviving for a thousand years.